iLVL-Key/FFXI/addons/Helper/readme.md

 ## Changelog

+Version 2.2
+- Adjusted timestamps for canteen, moglophone, and plate reminders, as well as mog locker expiration being saved based on character name.
+This allows different characters to have their own timestamps.

 Version 2.1.1
 - Fixed an issue with faceplate options not saving correctly.
 - Fixed an issue with sound options not saving correctly.